hbkworld/streaming-spec/dimensions.md

 - name: Name of the dimension (i.e. voltage, sound level, time)
 - valueType: Describes the data type of the dimension (i.e. a number format ("u8", "u32", "s32", "u64", "s64", "real32", "real64"), time (We talked about this in prior sessions), other known types)
 - unit: Unit of the dimension (Out of scope of this document)
-- delta: (A value according to valueType) If this parameter does exist, the values of this dimension . are equidistant.
-There will be no absolute value for this dimesnsion in the delivered data blocks.
+- delta: (A value according to valueType) If this parameter does exist, the values of this dimension are equidistant.
+There will be no absolute value for this dimension in the delivered data blocks.
   The absolute coordinate of the dimension has to be calculated using an absolute start value, the delta and the number of points delivered.
 If this parameter is missing for a dimension, each delivered point in measured value data blocks will carry a absolute value for the dimension.
   The delta might be negative.
 0 is invalid!